bcgov/von-agent-template/von-x-agent/config/README.md

   - The `schemas` is a list of Hyperledger Indy schema keys (DID of the creator of the schema, it's name and version) and an optional list of attributes to be included in the Proof Requests.
     - While not currently supported, we expect to add support for zero knowledge proofs of specific claims - e.g. that a date is less than 5 years ago without revealing the date itself.
     - If no attributes are provided, the proof request is still performed to prove that the necessary Credential is held without revealing the contents of the Credential.

-## The Config Files Generator

-To Do: Add this...